pyth-network/pyth-crosschain/target_chains/solana/pyth_solana_receiver_sdk/README.md

 # Pyth Solana Receiver Rust SDK

-This is a Rust SDK to build Solana programs that consume Pyth price posted by the Pyth Solana Receiver.
+This is a Rust SDK to build Solana programs that consume Pyth price updates posted by the Pyth Solana Receiver.

 ## Pull model